micartey/jation/README.md

 #### Consumer Pattern

 Reflection is slow.
-Some say it is more than 100% slower than normal method invocations.
+Some benchmarks indicate it is more than twice as slow as normal method invocations.
-This is the result of the runtime being unable to perform any optimizations.
+This is likely the result of the runtime being unable to perform any optimizations.

-> This will be fixed in later versions by utilizing ASM to generate invocation code at runtime to allow the JVM to optimize the calls

 Therefore, it is recommended to use the consumer pattern for performance critical projects.